rapidrecast/www.rapidrecast.io/content/blog/2025.02.06-tower-patterns/index.md

 It is worth highlighting that Tower is designed so that protocol upgrades are handled by a separate Layer that either catches and consumes input or forwards it onto the Service.
 However, you may still want to use this pattern in certain situations, such as when Layers or Services don't allow such flexibility.

+{{< image/img-dark-light alt="bla"
+light="graphics/blog/20250206-tower-patterns/Rust-Tower-Injector-Pattern.svg"
+dark="graphics/blog/20250206-tower-patterns/Rust-Tower-Injector-Pattern-dark.svg"
+>}}

+Similarly to the Handler Pattern, the Injector Pattern accepts a Handler (blue).
+The handler would be provided during the construction of the Layer.

+The difference between sending Handlers via the Tower calls and having them provided at Layer construction may seem marginal, but it has the benefit that Services do not need to think of the existence of the interfaces.

+For the example, the rest of the tower stack is fairly simple and purely demonstrative.

+We receive input (green) from the caller, and we make a call to the internal Service (blue input and red output).
+Nothing fancy - and that's the point.
+The complexity was handled by the Layer using the provided Handler.

 [Implementation of Injector Pattern](https://github.com/rapidrecast/blog-post-snippets/blob/dfe575568266f56da6dc39d0a26c84869efd0a5b/blog-20250206-tower-patterns/src/pattern_injected.rs#L24-L55)
 ```rust